 Financing Options

-Construction financing approaches include conventional construction loans (convert to permanent financing after completion), SBA loans for business use facilities, personal lines of credit for smaller projects, cash if available, and ground lease financing from airport authorities.
+Construction financing approaches include conventional construction loans (convert to permanent financing after completion), SBA loans for business-use facilities, personal lines of credit for smaller projects, cash if available, and ground lease financing from airport authorities.

 Interest rates and terms vary significantly between lenders.
 Specialized aviation lenders understand hangar construction but may offer less competitive terms than local banks willing to learn the market.